The Hero's Journey: 12 Steps That Make Up the Universal Structure of Great Stories

 Step 1.
 Ordinary World

 The Hero lives his or her life in an otherwise peaceful and quiet world.
 However, danger comes from within (a world that is broken or corrupt, like The Hunger Games, or from without, like The Lord of the Rings).
+Something interrupts their current circumstances.

-Frequently the Hero is itching for some kind of adventure or change; this is why he or she is primed for what is to come.
+Frequently the Hero is itching for some kind of adventure or change; this is why they are primed for what is to come.
 When the danger comes in Step 2, the Hero is ready to take the next step due to their eager, adventurous, or frustrated spirit.

 Learn more: Hero's Journey Step #1: Ordinary World